wp-plugins/news-ticker-benaceur/readme.txt

 == Changelog ==

+= 2.1.5 =
+* Adding two new animations.
+* Adding pulsate animation for the title.
+* Adding: Width of title background.
+* Some adjustments and corrections.
 = 2.1.4 =
 * Adding custom theme for settings page in Backend.
 * Adding the possibility to Remove all settings and data of the plugin from database when the plugin is disabled.